Making local connections that work

 What attracted you to working with Advise Wise Mortgage Club?

 "Every equity release case is different, and for every case there’s a reason why you’d place it with a specific lender.
-For the adviser who doesn’t do it every day, the club can offer a firm ‘yes’ or ‘no’.
+For the adviser who doesn’t write this business regularly, the club offers great support.
 We can say which lenders’ products will work for a client, and which ones won’t.
-The market is growing and the more confident advisers become with equity release products, the better client outcomes they’ll achieve."
+The market is continuing to evolve and the more confident advisers become with equity release products, the better client outcomes they’ll achieve."

 What’s the best way for new advisers coming into the market to source leads?